UncleBill/prism.vim/readme.md

 ## Shifting

 Tired of one fixed colorscheme?
-You can make it shift to another in X days
+You can make it shift to another every X days
 automatically:

 ```vim